Unauthorized Employment | USCIS Consequences & I-485 Denial

 Can My Spouse Get Employment Authorization?

-Yes.
-Spouses of foreign nationals may obtain work authorization and work in the U.S. Most U.S. visa classifications have derivative visas for the immediate relatives of the principal beneficiary.
+Yes, spouses of foreign nationals may obtain work authorization and work in the U.S. Most U.S. visa classifications have derivative visas for the immediate relatives of the principal beneficiary.
 For instance, if you are on an H-1B visa, your spouse can apply for and obtain an H-4 visa.
-Similarly, an O-1 visa’s spouse can also get an O-3 visa

 These derivative visas allow the holders to apply for and obtain employment authorization by following the same procedures above.
 While the process might take some time, it is worth the wait considering the severe penalties that unauthorized employment carries.
-Therefore, there is no excuse for engaging in unlawful employment.
+Therefore, there are many ways to avoid engaging in unlawful employment.

 One of the ways to make the most of your status in the U.S. is to never engage in unauthorized employment.
 This is the reason why foreign nationals need legal advice and representation focused on their specific status.
 VisaNation Law Group has a team of experienced immigration attorneys with an expansive knowledge of different visa classifications.